Skip to Content

 • Start your callback service before creating signing requests.

-• Create signing requests in your application and call ExecuteSigningRequests.
+• Use the MPCVault API to create signing requests in your application and call ExecuteSigningRequests.

 • Each signing request will be sent to your callback service for approval.